Recovery coaching: Addiction recovery support groups

-Recovery coaches encourage (but most do not require) participation in groups such as Alcoholics Anonymous, Narcotics Anonymous, Al-Anon, or non 12-step groups such as LifeRing Secular Recovery, SMART Recovery, Recovery Dharma, Moderation Management, and Women for Sobriety.
-They also work with individuals who dislike groups to help them find their own path to recovery.
+Recovery coaches encourage (but generally do not require) participation in groups such as Alcoholics Anonymous, Narcotics Anonymous, Al-Anon, or non-12-step groups such as LifeRing Secular Recovery, SMART Recovery, Recovery Dharma, Moderation Management, and Women for Sobriety.
+They may also work with individuals who prefer not to participate in mutual-support groups to help them develop individualized recovery plans.

 Niches within recovery coaching

-Recovery coaches may work with any type of addict.
-There are also niches within recovery coaching such as those who work exclusively with families of recovering individuals, or financial coach who works on rebuilding an overspender's credit rating.
-Many peer recovery support specialists work with individuals who have left the prison system and are attempting to rebuild their lives.
-Some recovery coaches specialize in emotional and financial recovery after divorce.
+Recovery coaches may work with individuals recovering from a variety of substance use disorders.
+Some specialize in providing support to specific populations, such as people re-entering the community after incarceration or family members affected by another person's substance use disorder.
+Peer recovery support specialists may also assist individuals in accessing health care, housing, employment, education, and other community resources that support long-term recovery.

-A few recovery coaches specialize in merging the characteristics of recovery coaching within a life coaching framework.
-This concept takes into account the often overlooked reality that those in early recovery tend to have unique difficulties in applying the realities of day-to-day living within their new sober lifestyle.
-Such unique coaching styles are able to span far beyond the recovery component and properly introduce outside influencers, such as family relationships, employment, schooling, and relationships,.
+Some recovery coaches incorporate broader life skills and goal-setting into their practice to support individuals during recovery.
+In addition to addressing substance use, recovery coaching may help individuals develop strategies related to employment, education, family relationships, housing, and other aspects of community reintegration and long-term recovery.

 It is critically important to understand that addiction is unlike any other malady, in that, it "...exists and thrives within the sufferer's body on three completely separate but interconnected planes; the physiological, the mental/emotional, and the spiritual."
 Therefore, simply addressing the act/s of drinking or using is never enough as a means for sustaining long-term sobriety.

-For those requiring a higher level of care, such as medical detoxification for heroin or opiate withdrawal, or 24/7 sober companion and oversight services, there exist recovery coaching firms that specialize in providing what could often be described as an alternative to inpatient or outpatient treatment.
+Individuals requiring a higher level of care, such as medically supervised withdrawal management or inpatient treatment, are generally referred to appropriate healthcare services.
+Recovery coaches may provide support before, during, or after formal treatment, but they are not a substitute for medical or behavioral healthcare.